mohsen12999/mohsen12999/README.md

 Hi 👋, I'm `Mohsen Shabanian`.

-As a developer, I mostly self-study.
-Qbasic and Pascal were my first programming languages.
-After that, I wrote C and C++ programs for computers and microcontrollers.
-I've developed web applications using C# and PHP in recent years.
+I'm a self-taught developer with a passion for continuous learning and growth.
+My programming journey began with QBasic and Pascal, progressing to C and C++ for both computer and microcontroller applications.
+In recent years, I've expanded my expertise to web development, utilizing C# and PHP to build dynamic applications.

+I'm committed to refining my skills and contributing to innovative projects.
+Feel free to explore my repositories and connect with me for collaboration opportunities.

 ## Skills :hammer_and_wrench: